 Additionally, at least two persons have been charged in recent years with insulting the Polish president.

-In 2012, a 26-year-old man was sentenced to 15 months of community service and 15 months of “restricted liberty”, in which he was not allowed to change his address without the court’s permission, for having created a website with games such as Komor Killer in which users could fire vegetables at the president, Bronislaw Komorowski.
+• In 2012, a 26-year-old man was sentenced to 15 months of community service and 15 months of “restricted liberty”, in which he was not allowed to change his address without the court’s permission, for having created a website with games such as Komor Killer in which users could fire vegetables at the president, Bronislaw Komorowski.
 The images of the president on the website had, in the court’s view, clearly sexual, erotic dimension.”
-In 2013, an appeals court the verdict.
+In 2013, an appeals court threw out the verdict.
 Komorowski reportedly did not agree with the original verdict, stating, “If you are in politics, you have to have a thick skin.”

 Recent Legal Changes

 As part of changes to the Polish Criminal Code in 2010, the sanctions for criminal defamation were reduced.
 Deprivation of liberty is now only possible in case of defamation or insult through mass media (Arts.
 212 and 216).
 Art.
 212 is seen as a particular problem in Poland.
-In 2011, the Helsinki Foundation for Human Rights and the Polish Chamber of Press Publishers a campaign to repeal the provision from the Criminal Code.
+In 2011, the Helsinki Foundation for Human Rights and the Polish Chamber of Press Publishers launched a campaign to repeal the provision from the Criminal Code.
 The head of the Chamber stated that there had been a rise in convictions under Art.
 212, against both journalists and others.

-Legal Sources and Acknowledgements
+Notes and Acknowledgements

 The information contained in this database is for informational and advocacy purposes only.
 If you are a journalist facing a defamation claim, you should seek legal advice from a qualified attorney.
 However, if you are unable to find such an attorney, IPI may be able to assist you in doing so.
-Please contact us at ipi[at]freemedia.at.
+Please contact us at info(at)ipi.media.